linxid/Machine_Learning_Study_Path/笔记/Big Data Analysis and Mining.md

 # Chapter3 Hashing
 ## Why we need Hashing?
-To resolve challenge,like curse of dimensionality,storage cost and query speed.
+To resolve the challenge, like the curse of dimensionality, storage cost, and query speed.

 ## 3.1 Find Similar Items